aquaspy/AquaStar/README.md

 ## Important thing to say

 Artix don't have any responsibility with you as long you are using third party.
 Also, any bug in my launcher or 133spider launcher should be reported HERE IN GITHUB, never in artix.

+## Key diferences from official AqLite

+The core is the same.
+You should thank 133spider instead of me for making all that amazing features.
+All I did was to write a simple code that uses his swf file and compile it for linux and mac, so linux and mac users can play too in a launcher too.

+### Why it is called AqLite2?
+I couldn't find a cool name, so I choose AqLite2.